LorePep/blog/content/post/lkttracker.md

 so the criteria that we are using to choose the points will yield a higher value if both the eigenvalues are high.

-In OpenCV you can specify to use the Harris detector (you can check in the code how).
+In OpenCV, you can specify to use the Harris detector (you can check in the code how).

 Once we found the first interesting points, we can just iteratively extract a new frame and use the LK tracker to compute the optical flow.
 ```python